 The central part of imposter syndrome is the fear of being cast out.
 Imagine a person who was excluded from a group in the past.
 They may experience imposter syndrome in the future as a result of past trauma.

-❓ Do You Have Imposter Syndrome?
+โ Do You Have Imposter Syndrome?

 If you relate to any of the causes listed above, answer the questions below.
 Remember, there are ways to prevent and overcome imposter syndrome.

-1. Do you feel like you don’t know much in your chosen area of study?
+- Do you feel like you don’t know much in your chosen area of study?

-An inability to perceive accomplishments can make you feel like you don’t know much.
-You should try to pay more attention to positive feedback.
+An inability to perceive accomplishments can make you feel like you donโt know much.
+You should try to pay more attention to positive feedback. - Have you drawn on your skills and knowledge to make progress in your work environment or in your studies?

-3. Is the real reason you feel like a fraud related to your abilities, or is it just your internal insecurities?
+For a positive difference, be confident when bringing ideas to the table. - Is the real reason you feel like a fraud related to your abilities, or is it just your internal insecurities?

 Positive self-talk can help overcome the internal doubt-filled voices.
 You are great and doing well!